apache/druid/docs/content/Cluster-setup.md

 Storage
 -------

 Indexed segments should be kept in a permanent store accessible by all nodes like AWS S3 or HDFS or equivalent.
-Refer [Deep-Storage](deep-storage.html) for more details on supported storage types.
+Refer to [Deep-Storage](deep-storage.html) for more details on supported storage types.

 Local disk ("ephemeral" on AWS EC2) for caching is recommended over network mounted storage (example of mounted: AWS EBS, Elastic Block Store) in order to avoid network delays during times of heavy usage.
 If your data center is suitably provisioned for networked storage, perhaps with separate LAN/NICs just for storage, then mounted might work fine.